MAKE YOUR OWN ESCAPE ROOM FOR KIDS

 I don’t believe you need to spend a fortune on special materials to create an epic DIY escape room for kids.
 You probably have a few bits and bobs lying around that you can use.
 Here are a few things you can use to add fun to your escape room.

 Most of us have a lock or two floating around the house.
 I have gathered a collection of cheap locks over the years that I will use for my games.
-I have a blog post all about different types of locks and includes a free printable escape room lock kit.
 There is something so satisfying about discovering a locked box and figuring out how to open it!

-And speaking of UV light, it’s a must-have for any game.
-There is something magical about revealing a hidden message that can only be revealed with the black light.
-Trust me, it’s a game-changer.
-Luckily, you can find the perfect supplies on Amazon.
+You can find the perfect supplies on Amazon.
 Personally, I swear by the edding 8280 pen.
 It’s a long-lasting gem of a pen.
-Now, if you’re throwing a party, the mini kid’s pens are a hit.
+If you’re throwing a party, the mini kid’s pens are a hit.
 They may not have the same durability, but hey, they make fantastic party favors.
 Plus, they come with a handy mini black light.
-Talk about a win-win!

 Get ready to take your escape room games to the next level by engaging all of your senses!
-Most escape room businesses overlook the incredible potential of taste and smell, but not us.
-At home, you have the advantage of knowing your players personally, so why not add these extra elements for an unforgettable experience?
+Most escape room businesses can’t use the potential of taste and smell, but not us.
+At home, you have the advantage of knowing your players personally, so why not add these extra sense into your puzzle.

 Jigsaw puzzles are really easy to create, and you can adapt this simple activity to make some really fun kids’ escape room puzzles.
 You may have an old puzzle at home that you can use or purchase a cheap dollar store puzzle.
 Write your clue on the reverse of the picture.
 Have the players assemble to puzzle to reveal the message.